-In this guide, we've selected the best oil paints for artists?
+Welcome to our guide, which rounds up the very best oil paints for artists?
 We've found them.
 Here, we've selected our favourite paints, including some of the major ranges on the market.
 But before you start comparing our picks, you'll need to know what to look for when deciding between different types of oil paint.

 Firstly, consider what the paint is made up of.
 You'll find pigments for colour, oil to make the paint flow, stabilisers, fillers and driers.
 Paints at lower price points are thickened up with fillers (reducing the intensity of the colour), while higher-quality paints (such as Old Holland or Michael Harding) will be much purer.

 New to oil painting?
 Try these painting techniques.
 Student ranges, like Winton or Van Gogh, are a good starting point.
 It is a good idea to use a wooden or metal easel (see our guide to the best art easels) when painting in oils.